-In next section, we review some of the previous work on computational models of recurrent neural networks.
-We argue that from the standpoint of representation, it is computationally more efficient to use a "real" external stack instead of the neural network emulator of stack memory [Pollack90].
+In next section, we review some of the previous work on recurrent neural network finite state automata and work that extends the power of recurrent neural network beyond that of a finite state automata.
+We show that from the stand-point of representation, it is more computationally efficient to use a "real" external stack instead of the neural network emulator of stack memory [Pollack90].
 In Section III we systematically introduce the model of the Neural Network Pushdown Automata (NNPDA), the structure, the dynamics and the optimization (learning) algorithms.
 This model is substantiated by means of theoretical analysis of many of the related issues regarding its construction.
 The attempt there is to give a rigorous mathematical description of the NNPDA structure.
-We then illustrate the model by learning the context-free languages: balanced parentheses and the $1^n 0^n$ .
+We then illustrate the model by correctly learning the context-free languages: balanced parentheses and the $1^n 0^n$ .
 A modified version of NNPDA is then introduced to learn the more difficult Palindrome grammar.
 The conclusion covers enhancements and further directions.
-In the Appendices is a detailed mathematical derivation of the equations necessary for the training the NNPDA.
-The key point is that in order to use the real-time recurrent learning (RTRL) algorithm [Will-iams89], we have to assume a recursion relation for all variables, which means that the NNPDA model must be approximated by a finite state automaton.
+In the Appendices, a detailed mathematical derivation of the crucial formula necessary for the training equations of NNP-DA is discussed.
+The key point is that in order to use real-time recurrent learning (RTRL) algorithm [Williams89], we have to assume a recursion relation for all variables, which means that the NNPDA model must be approximated by a finite state automaton.
 In the Appendices, we discuss this paradox and show one solution to this problem.